organicrails/organicrails.github.io/_posts/2015-08-14-Voicewall.md

 ### Playing With Request Specs

 Requests specs are generally tests on how the user interacts with the application.
 In a given a application, the users have a lot of options the moment they land onto the home page.
-To make sure that no unforseen actions taken by the users will return errors, it's important to write a few request specs that will simulate the common paths users might take.
+To make sure that no unforeseen actions taken by the users will return errors, it's important to write a few request specs that will simulate the common paths users might take.

 In our tests, we'll be using Capybara to help us writing these request specs.
-In order for capybara to work, you need to include capybara within your **_spec\_helper.rb_**
+In order for Capybara to work, you need to include Capybara within your **_spec\_helper.rb_**

 **_spec/spec\_helper.rb_**